 “A student was sentenced to six months of probation for contaminating a teacher’s coffee with a cherry sports drink.
 The boy brought the drink to school and a classmate put a capful into the teacher’s coffee as part of a prank.
 The prosecutor said the boy brought a ‘GIjOE Survival Beverage’ to school intending to place it in the teacher’s coffee.
 The teacher went to a hospital on Jan.
 5, prosecutor Kristiane Gray said.”

-Ouch.
+Bottom Line: Ouch.
 “To a hospital.”
-Oh well…Despite the best initial intentions, DHI’s GIjOE Survival Beverage ultimately went down in beverage history as a complete and utter flop.
-Today, 12 years later, some shipping boxes and plastic canteens still remain in the hands of private collectors (I’ve got a few!) and can be found for sale on ebay.
+Oh well…Despite the best of intentions, DHI’s GIjOE Survival Beverage ultimately went down in beverage history as a complete and utter flop.
+Today, over 12 years later, some shipping boxes and plastic canteens still remain in the hands of private collectors and can also be found for sale on ebay.
 The rest were (mercifully) dumped out long ago.